lanl/BEE/beeflow/scheduler/README.md

 of workflows.
 If defaults are used, training can be as simple as running `python beeflow/scheduler/train.py` which will output the model in the default directory `./model`.

+### Evaluation

+To evaluate MARS you can run `python beeflow/scheduler/evaluate.py` on a specific workflow log file.
+This will output a number of graphs showing a performance comparison of the MARS scheduler with other algorithms (like FCFS and Backfill).